newtheatre/history-project/_shows/99_00/the_rise_and_fall_of_little_voice.md

 ---
-title: "The rise & fall of little voice"
+title: "The Rise & Fall of Little Voice"
 season: In House
 period: Autumn
 playwright: Jim Cartwright